ferseguias/analysis_historical_crypto_data/README.md

     - Monthly marketcap
     - Circulating supply effect after last btc halving event

-2. bullish_or_bearish: given a certain list of coins and date range, plot the accumulated gain/(loss) from each asset (funny fact: in the list of coins i selected during 2021, non of them gained less than 50% in that year - of course none of them reported loss)
+2. bullish_or_bearish🐂 🐻 : given a certain list of coins and date range, plot the accumulated gain/(loss) from each asset (funny fact: in the list of coins I selected during 2021, none of them gained less than 50% in that year - none of them reported loss 😎)

-3. market_cake: top 10 cryptocurrencies pie chart by their market value
+3. market_cake🍰 : top 10 cryptocurrencies pie chart by their market value

-4. metaverse:
+4. metaverse🎧 :
     - SAND/MANA marketcap and price comparasion
     - How Facebook's name change announcement affected these coins market value

-5. terra_protocol: according to terra's protocol, ust and luna supply is correlated (not in direct way).
+5. terra_protocol🌝 : according to terra's protocol, ust and luna supply is correlated (not in direct way).
 Minting (creating) ust implies luna burnt (destruction)
     - Daily luna/ust price chart
     - Daily luna/ust circulating supply chart